queryluke/masseffect-5e/data/class_features/biotic_control.md

 Spell | Improvement
 --- | ---
-Pull | Pull can affect Large or smaller objects and creatures, moving them 2m, and adding 4m to each size below large.
+Lift | When casting Lift, you are considered to have both advancement options.
-Lift | When you cast Lift you can target a creature size 1 larger than your lift is currently capable.
+Pull | When you cast pull, you may target 2 creatures.
+Make a ranged spell attack for each target.
 Singularity | Large or smaller objects and creatures are affected by singularity.
 Stasis | Targets have disadvantage on their saving throw.